dhrubo55/personal-blog/content/posts/day-86-Building-a-Secure-Java-Sandbox-with-Custom-Class-Loaders-and-Security-Policies.md

 +++

-In the era of rapid software development, security remains a crucial consideration, especially when running untrusted code.
-The Java sandbox environment is a powerful tool for ensuring code isolation, enabling secure execution by restricting access to core libraries and system resources.
+As software engineers we sometimes have to execute some arbitary code that we found or some jar in (Java) case to figure out what its doing.
+But copy pasting some code in a system directly is a poor security practice thus having a sandbox environment is a powerful tool for ensuring code isolation, enabling secure execution by restricting access to core libraries and system resources.
 This blog walks through creating a robust sandbox environment in Java using custom class loaders and security policies—tools that are especially valuable for those working on plugins, user-generated scripts, or controlled environments for evaluating code.

 ### The Basics of Java Sandboxing